 Since inception in January 2016, we have incurred significant operating losses.
-Our net loss was \$4.3 million and \$16.5 million for the years ended December 31, 2017 and 2018, respectively, and \$10.7 million and \$27.8 million for the three and nine months ended September 30, 2019.
-As of September 30, 2019, we had an accumulated deficit of \$49.1 million.
+Our net loss was \$45.6 million and \$16.5 million for the years ended December 31, 2019 and 2018, respectively, and \$12.4 million for the three months ended March 31, 2020.
+As of March 31, 2020, we had an accumulated deficit of \$79.1 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Since inception, we have devoted substantially all of our efforts to research and preclinical and clinical development of our product candidates, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
 To date, we have never obtained regulatory approval for, or commercialized, any drugs.
 It could be several years, if ever, before we have a commercialized drug.
 The net losses we incur may fluctuate significantly from quarter to quarter and year-to-year.
 We anticipate that our expenses will increase substantially if, and as, we:

-· continue the ongoing and planned development of our product candidates;
+- · continue the ongoing and planned development of our product candidates; - · initiate, conduct and complete any ongoing, anticipated or future preclinical studies and clinical trials for our current and future product candidates; - $\cdot \quad \text{seek marketing approvals for any product candidates that successfully complete clinical trials;}\\$ - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any current or future product candidate for which we may obtain marketing approval;

-- · initiate, conduct and complete any ongoing, anticipated or future preclinical studies and clinical trials for our current and future product candidates; - · seek marketing approvals for any product candidates that successfully complete clinical trials; - · establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any current or future product candidate for which we may obtain marketing approval; - · seek to discover and develop additional product candidates; - continue to build a portfolio of product candidates through the acquisition or in-license of drugs, product candidates or technologies; - · maintain, protect and expand our intellectual property portfolio; - · hire additional clinical, regulatory and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.
+- · seek to discover and develop additional product candidates; - · continue to build a portfolio of product candidates through the acquisition or in-license of drugs, product candidates or technologies; - · maintain, protect and expand our intellectual property portfolio; - · meet the requirements and demands of being a public company; - · defend against any product liability claims or other lawsuits related to our products; - · hire additional clinical, regulatory and scientific personnel; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.